Provost / Associate Professor

 As Provost, Craig oversees all IIRP educational programs from graduate-level study to Continuing Education.
 He is deeply engaged in advancing the social science of restorative practices through the development of research and theory.

-Craig’s recent publications in peer-reviewed journals focus on creating restorative learning environments for adults, as well as research that utilizes mixed-method research methodology.
-They include articles in the Journal of Transformative Education (2012) and New Directions for Teaching and Learning (2016).
+Craig’s recent publications in peer-reviewed literature focus on creating restorative learning environments for adults, as well as research that utilizes mixed-method research methodology.
+They include articles in the Journal of Transformative Education (2012) and New Directions for Teaching and Learning (2016), along with Intentional Classroom Engagement (2020), the first book in IIRP's Advanced Practitioner Series.
 Craig is also Visiting Faculty, Teachers College, Columbia University.
 He holds a Bachelor of Arts in Criminal Justice from Temple University, a Master of Restorative Practices and Youth Counseling from the IIRP and a Ph.D. in Education from Lesley University.

 View a list of Craig's publications and presentations.